There has been a push in recent years for improved emissions control in our vehicles.

 The Impact of the Electric Bus

-The simple fact of the matter is that not only do city transit organizations need to make the move to the electric bus, but so do commercial fleet owners with small electric bus fleets.
+The simple fact of the matter is that not only do city transit organizations need to make the move to the electric bus, but so do commercial fleet owners.
 There are more than a few reasons to do so, chief among them being carbon emissions.

 That said, making the move to any hybrid or fully electric drivetrain can also have benefits for those organizations.
 For one, it means reducing maintenance and fuel costs over the long-term.
 Those can add up substantially in a short period of time.